space-wizards/space-station-14/proposal.md

-# Sickness
+# Sickness System

 | Designers | Coders | Implemented | GitHub Links |
 |---|---|---|---|
 | JesterX | JesterX | No | TBD |

+---

 ## Overview

-A basic sickness system (expendable in the future) that inflict a variety of ailments to the crew of the station.
-They can be viral, bacterial and psychologic in nature.

-Psychological sickness might be added as a trait.

-All sickness are made of:
-- The name of the sickness
-- A kind of sickness cause (viral, bacterial or psychologic).
-That will impact how the sickness can be cured later on.
-- A collection of sickness stages.
-- Minimal viral and bacterial charged needed to inflict contagion.
-Created upon coughing and sneezing without mask and helmets.
-(Invisible in the atmos system, disperses like any gas)

-Sickness stages are different stages of each sickness, when they appear, what they do.

-Description of what a sickness stage is:
-- Time until that stage begins
-- Duration of said stage
-- What it does (called "Symptom")

-Kind of stages that will be included in first release:

-- Cough
-  - The player will cough, spreading germs near him, possibly infecting other crew member (see contagion below)
-  - This will appear a an emote
-  - Is the cough contagious or not
-  - Contagion by cough is conterracted by surgical mask, helmet and such.
-- Sneeze
-  - The player will sneeze, spreading germs near him, possibly infecting other crew member (see contagion below)
-  - This will appear as an emote
-  - Is the sneeze contagious or not
-  - Contagion by sneeze is conterracted by surgical mask, helmet and such.
-- Speak
-  - The player will say something
-  - This includes a list of parametrized random things the player might say (for tourette syndrome and such)
-- Percieve
-  - The player will percieve something
-  - This includes a list of parametrized random things the player might percieve (for paranoia and such)  Ex:  You think that someone is watching you.
-- Emote
-  - The player will emote something.
-  - This includes a list of parametrized random things the player might emote  Ex:  Player X shivers.
-- Bleed
-  - The amount of bleeding
-- Temperature change
-  - The direction of temperature of the character (augment or decrease)
-  - The quantity of temperature change
-- Falls down on the ground
-- Vomit
-- Cured (to make some sicknesses temporary and auto-cured)
-- Death (if not treated) (TBD)

-More symptoms will be added in the future

-List of pre-included sicknesses:

-- Cold
-    - Name : Common cold
-    - Cause : Viral
-    - Stages :
-        - Sneeze
-            - Contagious : Yes
-            - Start after: 0
-            - End after : Until cured
-            - Frequency : 1 minute.
-        - Emote
-            - Start after : 5 minutes
-            - End after : Until cured
-            - List of emotes : sniffles
-        - Perceive
-            - Start after : 0
-            - End after : Until cured
-            - List of perceptions :
-                - Your throat feels soar.
-                - You feel tired.
-            - Alleviating compound : acetaminophen
-        - Perceive
-            - Start after : 0
-            - End after : Until cured
-            - List of perceptions :
-                - Your nose is runny.
-            - Alleviating compound : None
-        - Cured
-            - Start after : 30 minutes
-            - End after : Once
-            - Immunity : Yes

-- Flu:
-    - Name : Flu
-    - Cause : Viral
-    - Stages :
-        - Cough
-            - Contagious : Yes
-            - Start after: 5 minutes
-            - End after : Until cured
-            - Frequency : 1 minute.
-        - Emote
-            - Start after : 5 minutes
-            - End after : Until cured
-            - List of emotes : sniffles
-            - Frequency : 1 minute.
-        - Perceive
-            - Start after : 10 minutes after sickness begins
-            - End after : Until cured
-            - Frequency : 1 minute.
-            - List of perceptions :
-                - You feel seriously tired.
-                - Your body aches.
-                - You are sweating.
-                - You head aches.
-            - Alleviating compound : acetaminophen
-        - Perceive
-            - Start after : 10 minutes after sickness begins
-            - End after : Until cured
-            - Frequency : 1 minute.
-            - List of perceptions :
-                - Your throat feels soar.
-                - Your nose is runny.
-            - Alleviating compound : None
-        - Temperature
-            - Start after : 10 minutes
-            - End after : Until cured
-            - Degree : <TBD>
-            - Alleviating compound : acetaminophen
-        - Cured
-            - Start after : 45 minutes
-            - End after : Once
-            - Immunity : Yes

-- Tourette Syndrome:
-    - Name : Tourette Syndrome
-    - Cause : Psychological
-    - Stages :
-        - Say
-            - Start after : 0
-            - End after : Never
-            - Frequency : 1 minute
-            - List of things to say : Hey!”
-“Okay!”
-“No!”
-“Yes!”
-“Stop!”
-“Uh!”
-“Hmm!”
-“What?”
-“Go!”
-“Ah!”, “meow,” “woof,”, “chirp” ,“banana,” “car,” “blue!”

-- Paranoia
-    - Name : Paranoia
-    - Cause : Psychological
-    - Stages :
-        - Percieve
-        - Start after : 0
-        - End after : Never
-        - Frequency : 1 minute
-        - List of thing to perceive :  "You think someone is observing you", "You think someone wants you dead", "You’re sure you just saw movement in your peripheral vision.", "You feel like your comms have a slight delay… someone might be listening."

-- Hallucinations:
-    - Name : Space hallucinatory syndrome
-    - Cause : Psychological
-    - Stages :
-        - Percieve
-        - Start after : 0
-        - End after : Never
-        - Frequency : 1 minute
-        - List of thing to perceive : "You hear a faint laugh on the radio", Someone whispers, “I see you,”, "Footsteps echo" "The sound of typing…" "The station alarm blips once", "You hear childrens laughing"

-How a sickness begins:
-At first release, Admins will have panel will allow to spawn a specific pre-configured sicknesses, choosing the quantity of "patient zero".
-In future release, Admins will have a panel to create a unique  custom sickness (import, export, modify) to their liking.
+The **Sickness System** introduces a variety of ailments that can affect the station’s crew.
+Sicknesses may be **viral**, **bacterial**, or **psychological** in nature.

+Psychological sicknesses may also exist as **traits**.

+Each sickness consists of:
+- A sickness **name**
+- A **cause type** (viral, bacterial, or psychological) – determines how it can be cured
+- A **collection of stages**
+- A **minimum viral or bacterial charge** required for contagion (spread through coughing or sneezing without masks or helmets; invisible in the atmos system and disperses like a gas)

+### Sickness Stages

+Stages represent phases of a sickness, including when they occur and what symptoms they cause.

+Each stage defines:
+- **Start Time:** How long before the stage begins
+- **Duration:** How long the stage lasts
+- **Symptom:** The effect applied to the character

+---

+## Stage Types (Initial Release)

+- **Cough**
+  - Player coughs, spreading germs to nearby crew (see *Contagion*).
+  - Appears as an emote.
+  - May be contagious.
+  - Contagion can be prevented with a surgical mask, helmet, etc.

+- **Sneeze**
+  - Player sneezes, spreading germs to nearby crew (see *Contagion*).
+  - Appears as an emote.
+  - May be contagious.
+  - Prevented with masks or helmets.

+- **Speak**
+  - Player says something randomly.
+  - Includes parameterized phrases (used for Tourette Syndrome and similar effects).

+- **Perceive**
+  - Player perceives something unusual.
+  - Includes parameterized messages (used for paranoia or hallucinations).
+    - *Example:* “You think someone is watching you.”

+- **Emote**
+  - Player performs an emote.
+  - Includes random emote messages.
+    - *Example:* “Player X shivers.”

+- **Bleed**
+  - Applies bleeding over time.

+- **Temperature Change**
+  - Adjusts body temperature (increase or decrease).
+  - Defines the amount of temperature change.

+- **Fall Down**
+  - Player collapses to the ground.

+- **Vomit**
+  - Player vomits.

+- **Cured**
+  - Used for temporary sicknesses that resolve automatically.

+- **Death** *(TBD)*
+  - Occurs if untreated.

+> More symptoms will be added in future updates.

+---

+## Predefined Sicknesses

+### Common Cold
+**Cause:** Viral

+**Stages:**
+- **Sneeze**
+  - Contagious: Yes
+  - Starts: Immediately
+  - Ends: Until cured
+  - Frequency: 1 minute
+- **Emote**
+  - Starts: 5 minutes
+  - Ends: Until cured
+  - Emote: *sniffles*
+- **Perceive**
+  - Starts: Immediately
+  - Ends: Until cured
+  - Perceptions:
+    - “Your throat feels sore.”
+    - “You feel tired.”
+  - Alleviating Compound: *Acetaminophen*
+- **Perceive**
+  - Starts: Immediately
+  - Ends: Until cured
+  - Perceptions:
+    - “Your nose is runny.”
+  - Alleviating Compound: None
+- **Cured**
+  - Starts: 30 minutes
+  - Ends: Once
+  - Grants Immunity: Yes

+---

+### Flu
+**Cause:** Viral

+**Stages:**
+- **Cough**
+  - Contagious: Yes
+  - Starts: 5 minutes
+  - Ends: Until cured
+  - Frequency: 1 minute
+- **Emote**
+  - Starts: 5 minutes
+  - Ends: Until cured
+  - Emote: *sniffles*
+  - Frequency: 1 minute
+- **Perceive**
+  - Starts: 10 minutes
+  - Ends: Until cured
+  - Frequency: 1 minute
+  - Perceptions:
+    - “You feel extremely tired.”
+    - “Your body aches.”
+    - “You are sweating.”
+    - “Your head aches.”
+  - Alleviating Compound: *Acetaminophen*
+- **Perceive**
+  - Starts: 10 minutes
+  - Ends: Until cured
+  - Frequency: 1 minute
+  - Perceptions:
+    - “Your throat feels sore.”
+    - “Your nose is runny.”
+  - Alleviating Compound: None
+- **Temperature**
+  - Starts: 10 minutes
+  - Ends: Until cured
+  - Degree: *TBD*
+  - Alleviating Compound: *Acetaminophen*
+- **Cured**
+  - Starts: 45 minutes
+  - Ends: Once
+  - Grants Immunity: Yes

+---

+### Tourette Syndrome
+**Cause:** Psychological

+**Stages:**
+- **Speak**
+  - Starts: Immediately
+  - Ends: Never
+  - Frequency: 1 minute
+  - Possible Phrases:
+    “Hey!”, “Okay!”, “No!”, “Yes!”, “Stop!”, “Uh!”, “Hmm!”, “What?”, “Go!”, “Ah!”, “Meow!”, “Woof!”, “Chirp!”, “Banana!”, “Car!”, “Blue!”

+---

+### Paranoia
+**Cause:** Psychological

+**Stages:**
+- **Perceive**
+  - Starts: Immediately
+  - Ends: Never
+  - Frequency: 1 minute
+  - Perceptions:
+    - “You think someone is observing you.”
+    - “You think someone wants you dead.”
+    - “You’re sure you just saw movement in your peripheral vision.”
+    - “You feel like your comms have a slight delay… someone might be listening.”

+---

+### Space Hallucinatory Syndrome
+**Cause:** Psychological

+**Stages:**
+- **Perceive**
+  - Starts: Immediately
+  - Ends: Never
+  - Frequency: 1 minute
+  - Perceptions:
+    - “You hear a faint laugh on the radio.”
+    - “Someone whispers, ‘I see you.’”
+    - “Footsteps echo.”
+    - “You hear typing sounds.”
+    - “The station alarm blips once.”
+    - “You hear children laughing.”

+---

+## Sickness Initialization

+In the initial release:
+- **Admins** can use a control panel to spawn predefined sicknesses.
+- Admins choose the number of **Patient Zero** cases.

+In future releases:
+- Admins will be able to create, import, export, and modify **custom sicknesses**.

+---

 ## Background

+Sickness systems exist in several codebases.
-Sickness system in many forms exists in many code base.
-This is a reimplementation of how I coded it for UnityStation.
+This is a **reimplementation** of the version previously developed for **UnityStation**.

+---

-## Features to be added
+## Planned Features

-- A sickness component that all living being will have attached.
-That will list what sicknesses the character has and how much time the sickness has been active (to determine the current stage).
-- A sickness system that will check all characters with sicknesses to perform the current stages effect.
+- A **Sickness Component** attached to all living beings, listing:
+  - Active sicknesses
+  - Time active
+  - Current stage
+- A **Sickness System** that periodically checks infected characters and triggers stage effects.
-- An admin UI panel to start a sickness event
+- An **Admin UI Panel** for managing sickness events.
+- **New chemical compounds:**
+  - One for curing viral sicknesses
+  - One for curing bacterial sicknesses
-- New chemical compounds :  one for curing viral, one for curing bacterial, 1 for allievating cold and flu symptoms.
+  - One for alleviating cold and flu symptoms
-- Adjustments to the medical scanner to detect the kind of sickness and the type (viral, bacterial).
+- Updates to the **Medical Scanner** to detect sickness type.
-- New traits for some sicknesses (psychological, allergies and such).
+- **New traits** for psychological or allergic conditions.
-- A new game mechanic for psychologists that alleviate psychological sicknesses for some time.
+- A new **Psychology mechanic** to temporarily alleviate psychological illnesses.

+---

 ## Game Design Rationale

-- The rounds will feel more alive and more chaotics.
-- Some sicknesses are seriously silly (for instance : paranoia, hallucination and tourette syndrome.
-- The psychologists and all medical staff will have fun alleviating symptoms and curing patients.
-- The chemists will have new usefulness also to create the reagents to cure some sicknesses.
+- Adds chaos and realism to station life.
+- Introduces humorous or absurd sicknesses (e.g., paranoia, hallucinations, Tourette Syndrome).
-- The crew will interact more with the psychologist and medical staff.
+- Expands the role of **medical** and **psychology** staff.
-- In the future, more mechanics might be added to find a cure for mysterious sicknesses.
-- In the future, botany might also get involved.
+- Increases **chemist** utility for creating cures.
+- Encourages more **interdepartmental interaction**.
+- Enables future expansion (e.g., mysterious diseases, botany-based cures).

+---

-## Roundflow & Player interaction
+## Round Flow & Player Interaction

-- Sickness will appear to a certain number of patient zero (Admin event) or by having the related trait (paranoia, tourette).
-- Interraction will be with
+- Sicknesses can appear via:
+  - Admin events (Patient Zero)
+  - Character traits (e.g., Paranoia, Tourette)
+- Player interactions include:
   - Medical analyzer
   - Psychological intervention
-    - Taking specific pills
+  - Taking medicine or pills
-    - Making specific compounds
+  - Mixing chemical compounds
-    - Several gameplay elements (chat, emote, bleed, temperature, vomit)
+  - Gameplay effects (chat, emotes, bleeding, temperature, vomiting)

-- Departments:
+**Affected Departments:**
-    - All can be infected
+- All (can be infected)
-    - Chemicals
+- Chemistry
 - Medicine
-    - Psychologist
+- Psychology
-    - Eventually : Botany
+- *(Future)* Botany

+---

-## Administrative & Server Rule Impact (if applicable)
+## Administrative & Server Impact

-- Admins will be the one triggering the events
-- Admins will eventually have fun creating new diseases on the fly.
-That won't create much workload.
-Import and Export features might be used.
+- Admins control sickness events.
+- Admins can create new sicknesses dynamically using import/export tools.
-- Not likely to create griefing, rule-breaking and player disputes.
+- Minimal workload; unlikely to cause griefing or disputes.
-- No new rules.
+- No new rules required.

+---

-# Technical Considerations
+## Technical Considerations

-- A living mob component will be added to list the sickness affecting a player, hom much time since the sicknesses are in their system how much time passed since last symptom.
+- Adds a **Living Mob Component** that:
+  - Tracks active sicknesses
+  - Records time since infection and last symptom
-- -A new system will be added to perform symptoms when timer is reached.
+- A new system triggers symptoms when timers elapse.
+- Minimal performance impact.
+- Viral/bacterial **“special gases”** exist invisibly in atmos.
+- The initial **Admin Event UI** will include:
+  - Dropdown to select sickness type
-- Likely to not take a lot of processing power.
+  - Field to choose the number of Patient Zero cases
-- There will be a viral / bacterial charge "special gases" invisible to atmos in the air.
-- The UI for Admin event (first release) will only be a dropdown listing sicknesses and the amount of "patient zero" to infect.